 Show Closes at 4:00 PM

 Crater Bus Mini-Tours Oct.
-31 Noon - 4 PM Departing from LOCATION: City Administration Building 408 S. Main Street every Half Hour to view the rim of the Impact Crater and hear members of the Crater Commission discuss details on the Impact Crater.
+31 11 am – 3 pm Departing from City Administration Building 408 S. Main Streetevery Half Hour to view the rim of the Impact Crater and hear members of the Crater Commission discuss details on the Impact Crater.

 Cost: $5 (Free for Small Children sitting in parent's lap)

-Crater Artwork Exhibit Oct.
-31st Noon - 4:00 PM LOCATION: City Administration Building Upstairs 408 S. Main Street featuring artwork by our talented community artists and entries from local schools depicting life in the Crater.
+Crater Artwork Exhibit and Video Presentation Oct.
+31st 11 am – 3 pm City Administration Building Upstairs 408 S. Main Streetfeaturing artwork by our talented community artists and entries from local schools depicting life in the Crater.
 Are you an artist and are interested in participating in the exhibit?
 Click Here for Info.

-KIDZONE with Inflatables, Bounce House, Slide, Swings, Train, Obstacle Course, Face Painting, Petting Zoo & Pony Rides
+KIDZONE with Inflatables, Bounce House, Slide, Swings, Train, Obstacle Course, Dino Dig, Face Painting, Petting Zoo & Pony Rides, Photos with Barney the Dinosaur, JAKES Trailer, and wood carving demonstrations with Rumbling Waters Studios and Gallery.

 Click here for more info: Dr. David King, Jr., Professor and Geologist at Auburn University who discovered shocked quartz and anomalous iridium values who proved that the structure was in fact, an impact crater.